Wisconsin is stocking up on walleye.

 The state’s Department of Natural Resources has launched the Wisconsin Walleye Initiative, a two-year, $12 million drive to fill the state’s lakes with delicious fishes.

-State government, private industry and local tribes will team up to stock 750,000 to 800,000 fingerling walleyes over the next two years, in 275 lakes.
+State government, private industry and local tribes will team up to stock 750,000 to 800,000 fingerling walleye over the next two years, across 275 lakes.

 In 2013, the first year of the program, the state stocked 450,000 large fingerlings and officials are predicting that Wisconsin walleye are heading for a population boom.
 In the past, the state had stocked about 35 lakes each year with larger walleye.